-- The Lord of the Rings movies make much use of conlangs in conversations and background chorus lyrics, and while the languages were created by J. R. R. Tolkien, often they weren't developed enough, or the linguistic material published about them was lacking.
-The two Elvish languages used (Quenya and Sindarin) are fairly complete, and the only additions needed were in vocabulary, which was entirely based on existing roots.
+- The Lord of the Rings movies make much use of conlangs in conversations and background chorus lyrics, and while the languages were already created by J. R. R. Tolkien for the original books, often they weren't developed enough, or the linguistic material published about them was lacking.
+The two Elvish languages used (Quenya and Sindarin) were already mostly completed by Tolkien, and the only additions needed for the films was some vocabulary, which was entirely based on existing roots.
 For Dwarvish, Black Speech and Orkish, however, linguist David Salo had to develop those languages nearly from scratchnote .
 Indeed, Salo's version of Dwarvish is known as "Neo-Khuzdûl"* to distinguish it from Tolkien's.

 - For Thor: The Dark World, a language for the Dark Elves was developed by linguist David J. Peterson (see the Live-Action TV folder for more of his work).